bitrise-io/devcenter/_articles/en/reviews/uploading-an-android-keystore-file.md

 published: false

 ---
-You can easily upload your keystore file to an app with Bitrise API.
+You can easily upload your Android keystore file to an app using the Bitrise API.

 ## Creating and uploading a keystore file

 The first step is to create a pre-signed upload URL.
-This URL is a temporary link which you will use to upload the keystore file to its destination.The required parameters are:
+This URL is a temporary link which you will use to upload the keystore file to its destination.
+The required parameters are:

 * app slug
-* Android keystore file parameters:
-  * keystore password
-  * keystore alias
-  * private key password
-  * name of your file
+* Android keystore file parameters: keystore password, keystore alias, private key password, name of your keystore file, keystore file size
-  * keystore file size

 Example `curl` request

       curl -X POST "https://api.bitrise.io/v0.1/apps/APP-SLUG/android-keystore-files" -H "accept: application/json" -H "Authorization: " -H "Content-Type: application/json" -d "{ "alias": "", "password": "", "private_key_password": "", "upload_file_name": "", "upload_file_size": }"

-If you fail to provide the correct passwords, you will get a 500 error code.

 Example response